 Documents reviewed – Crime report only

-Summary – XBOX was given to the suspect by the IP’s partner to borrow for a couple of days.
-The suspect has since refused to return the XBOX, controller x 1 and relevant cables.
-The IP has requested the return of the XBOX on numerous occasions.
+Summary – An XBOX was given to the suspect by the IP’s partner to borrow for a couple of days.
+The suspect subsequently refused to return the XBOX, controller and relevant cables.
+The IP requested the return of the XBOX on numerous occasions.

-Observations – This investigation included linked indecency offences which were referred to the CPS for a charging decision however the theft of the XBOX was returned to the OIC for an out of court disposal which the panel did not think appropriate.
+Observations – This investigation included linked indecency offences which were referred to the CPS for a charging decision, however the theft of the XBOX was returned to the OIC for an out of court disposal which the panel did not think appropriate.
 They felt the crime report made unclear reading and the views of the victim were not clear either.
 Due to the amount of time taken for the investigation to reach a conclusion the defendant turned 18 years old and therefore received an adult disposal as a result.

 Case 2: CR/006763/21